Have a Listen!

 I Still Call Australia Home

-Now a great Aussie Classic written by the late great Peter Allen it was in the line-up to be our national anthem.
-I Still Call Australia Home.
+Here's a great Aussie classic, written by the late, great Peter Allen — a true showman with a gift for writing what we all feel.
+This one was even in the running to be our national anthem… which honestly wouldn't have been the worst idea.
+Here's I Still Call Australia Home.

 It's Beginning To Look Like Christmas